 That brings me to my first lesson.
 After we do our getting to know you exercises, I use a spoken word poem by Matthew Foley called What You Will Need in Class Today.
 I don’t begin with a mini-lesson because my goal is to see how much these seniors know about using a mentor text and about word choice.
 Therefore, we’ll just dive into the poem while I take mental note about how much my new crop of students knows about these things.

 I give each of them a copy of the poem and ask them to note the moves the poet makes – what techniques he uses – to make his point.
-Then, we will watch Foley perform the poem on this youtube video:

 After, I give students a few minutes to make notes on their copy, followed by a turn-and-talk where they will discuss the following question: What is Foley’s purpose, and how does he achieve it?
 Once I hear the discussion waning, I’ll bring them back and ask for volunteers to report on their findings.
 There are so many great examples of deliberate word choice and use of figurative language, ones that are pretty obvious to the students, that we usually have a pretty good discussion about the poet’s technique and purpose.